Changes to licensing requirements - poppy industry reform

-The reforms extend grower licences from one to five years and directly empower the Poppy Advisory and Control Board to issue commercial grower licences.
+The reforms extended grower licences from one to five years and directly empower the Poppy Advisory and Control Board to issue commercial grower licences.

-This will cut red tape for industry and provide security for growers.
+This has cut red tape for industry and provide security for growers.

-A grower will still need to obtain a contract with a manufacturing company and provide crop information, such as location and size, to the Board for assessment on an annual basis.
+To ensure that adequate compliance activity can be undertaken with minimal disruption to industry, a grower still needs to obtain a contract with a manufacturing company and provide crop information, such as location and size, to the Board for assessment on an annual basis.